 We should discuss the trackpad.
 Yes, you can use an external mouse, but that’s not always an option, is it?
 Therefore, you’ll want a larger trackpad that you can use more easily.
 Razer’s laptops tend to have one, and they’re also pretty accurate, too.

 Moving on, there are the keyboard and typing experience.
 The keyboards on a Razer laptop usually come with decent travel, and they have RGB backlighting so you can use them in the dark.
 The typing experience is pretty good.
 However, there’s the Blade 13 Stealth’s arrows situation, with the small Shift key crammed in a corner, which isn’t too good.
 If you don’t mind this, though, Razer laptops do have good keyboards.

 Battery life is something that may or may not matter too much, depending on your use case scenario.
 If you do care about it, though, you’ll have an excellent experience with the smaller, 13.3” laptops by Razer that have power-efficient Intel processors.
 They can easily reach upwards of 8 hours of battery life, which is enough to get you through the day without much fuss.

 Last but not least, you have the price.
 Chances are you won’t find a Razer laptop below $1,000, but there are some that come close to that price point.
 Note that with Razer laptops, you do get what you pay for, so more expensive models offer much better performance.
 It’s all about the budget you’ve set, and how flexible it is when you come across a good model that works well for you.

-At the end of the day, there are a couple of good options for those who are looking for the cheapest Razer laptops.
-You won’t be missing out on much with cheaper options – you do get the excellent build quality and all the perks that come with it, but you do sacrifice a bit in terms of performance in some situations.
-If this is not too much of a problem for you, by all means, go for a wallet-friendly Razer laptop, you won’t regret it!
+As seen above, there are a couple of good options for those looking for a cheap Razer laptop.
+You won’t be missing out on much with these cheaper options while also getting the excellent build quality, great performance, and all the perks that come with owning a Razer laptop.